hat-open/hat-monitor/docs/monitor.rst

             4) the lowest `mid`

-        Finally, when algorithm defined the component to be blessed, if it doesn't already have request token, `master` revokes previously issued request token from other component in the same group and waits until all components in the same group have revoked theirs response tokens.
-        Only once all other components revoke their response tokens, master issues new request token to chosen component and sets new associated timestamp value.
+        Finally, when algorithm defined the component to be blessed, if it doesn't already have request token equal to its response token, and there are components in the group with response tokens, `master` does not bless any component.
+It waits until all the components from the group have revoked theirs response tokens and only then issues new request token to chosen component and sets new associated timestamp value.
+In case blessed component already have request token equal to its response token, `master` keeps its request token even if there exists a component with response token in the same group.

 Components rank